-3.22 Westgate-on-Sea and Birchington, along with Garlinge and Westbrook form part of the continuous urban coastal belt of Thanet, located to the west of Margate.
+3.21 Westgate-on-Sea and Birchington, along with Garlinge and Westbrook form part of the continuous urban coastal belt of Thanet, located to the west of Margate.

-3.23 Westgate comprises, in the main, high quality residential environments and was originally developed as a seaside resort for the upper and middle classes.
+3.22 Westgate comprises in the main high quality residential environments and was originally developed as a seaside resort for the upper and middle classes.
 It has a small commercial centre which serves the surrounding residential community, and a train station with routes to Margate and the rest of Thanet, as well as Faversham and London.
 Between Westgate and Margate are the smaller suburbs of Westbrook and Garlinge, both of which also have small commercial centres that serve the local community.

-3.24 Birchington is a large village with an existing population of approximately 10,100.
+3.23 Birchington is a large village with an existing population of approximately 10,100.
 It has a good sized and well-functioning commercial centre which serves the surrounding residential community.
 The village has a train station with routes to Margate, and the rest of Thanet as well as Faversham and London, with regular bus services running to Canterbury.
 Birchington Square lies on the main route to Margate for those travelling into the district from the west, and as such at peak times suffer from traffic congestion.
 This has also resulted in the area suffering from higher levels of air pollution.

-3.25 These settlements are considered to be sustainable locations for new development, with good access to local services, including schools and other community facilities, as well as convenient transport options to the rest of Thanet and locations outside of the district.
+3.24 These settlements are considered to be sustainable locations for new development, with good access to local services, including schools and other community facilities, as well as convenient transport options to the rest of Thanet and locations outside of the district.
 Developers will need to work with relevant health care providers to ensure adequate provision is made in these locations.

-Policy SP16 - Strategic Housing Site - Birchington
+Policy SP14 - Strategic Housing Site - Birchington

-Land is allocated for up to 1,600 new dwellings with an approximate average density of 35 dwellings per hectare net at Birchington.
-Proposals will be judged and permitted only in accordance with a masterplan for the whole site which should include:
+Land is allocated for up to 1,600 new dwellings at a maximum density of 35 dwellings per hectare net at Birchington.
+Proposals will be judged and permitted only in accordance with a development brief and masterplan for the whole site including provision within the site of: